 Emotional and Mental Benefits of Patchouli oil

 - Patchouli alcohol (PA) has been investigated for its anti-depressant effects in chronic unpredictable mild stress.
 PA was able to reduce depressant-like behaviors, sucrose preferences, spontaneous exploratory capacity and reduce immobility time.
-PA was noticed to lessen signaling of phosphorylation in the hippocampus.
+PA was noticed to lessen the signaling of phosphorylation in the hippocampus.
 Synaptic degeneration and impaired autophagy play an important role in the progression of depression.
-PA was shown to inhibit autophagy, repairing synapse, and restoring autophagy flux in the hippocampus by activating mTOR pathways (Zhuo et al., 2020). https://pubmed.ncbi.nlm.nih.gov/32244196/
+PA was shown to inhibit autophagy, repair synapses, and restore autophagy flux in the hippocampus by activating mTOR pathways (Zhuo et al., 2020). https://pubmed.ncbi.nlm.nih.gov/32244196/

 - Depressionpedia website sited that inhaling patchouli oil can help release serotonin and dopamine that can make you feel better.
 Patchouli oil can help with your sleep and can also increase other hormones to help with low levels of estrogen and testosterone.
 Smelling patchouli aroma can calm your mind and induce relaxation.

 To Your Health & Happiness,

 Homeopathic or naturopathic may seem confusing when you are looking for natural healing practitioner and medicine.
 This blog will try to define them with some clarity.
 However, holistic medicine, homeopaths, or naturopathic doctors (NDs) have basic principles in common.
 They acknowledge the body’s natural healing abilities and respect the patient’s role within the healing process.
 The patient’s intake questionnaire will usually cover extensive emotional, physical, and psychological areas.